Package 'spldv'

 subset

-an optional vector specifying a subset of observations to be used in the fitting process.
+An optional vector specifying a subset of observations to be used in the fitting process.

 na.action

-a function which indicates what should happen when the data contains NAs.
+A function which indicates what should happen when the data contains NAs.

 listw

-object.
+Object.
 An object of class listw, matrix, or Matrix.

 R

-numerical.
+Integer.
 The number of draws used in RIS (GHK) simulator.

 model

-string.
+String.
 A string indicating which model to estimate.
 It can be "SAR" for the spatial autoregressive spatial model or "SEM" for the spatial error model.

 varcov

-string.
+String.
 A string indicating over which variance-covariance matrix to apply the Chokesly factorization.

 approximation

-logical.
+Logical.
 If TRUE (the default) then (IλW)1(I - \lambda W)^{-1} or (IρW)1(I - \rho W)^{-1} is approximated as I+λW+λ2W2+λ3W3+...+λqWqI + \lambda W + \lambda^2 W^2 + \lambda^3 W^3 + ... +\lambda^q W^q.
 If FALSE, then the inverse is computed without approximations.

 pw